DesignPond/droit_newsletter/README.md

 "intervention/image": "dev-master",
 "inlinestyle/inlinestyle": "1.*",
 "maatwebsite/excel": "~2.0.0",
+"mailjet/mailjet-apiv3-php": "^1.1"
 ```

 ## Usage

-This package is used with Laravel 5.2.
+This package is used with Laravel 5.2 adn Mailjet API v3
 Created for multiple websites of La Faculté de droit de l'Université de Neuchâtel.
 The content is meant to be used with arrets, analyse, categories and multi sites